top of page

 Merck company logo.

-Merck & Co.
-Is a global pharmaceutical company renowned for its commitment to excellence their teams are focused on advancing medical knowledge supporting healthcare professionals in and improving care.
+Merck & Co. is a global pharmaceutical company renowned for its commitment to excellence.
+Its teams are focused on advancing medical knowledge, supporting healthcare professionals, and improving care.

 Career Path in Medical Affairs